alplky/sqlalchemy-challenge/README.md

 session = Session(bind=engine)
 ```

-Obtain the last 12 months of precipitation data, convert into a dataframe, and plot a bar chart.
+Climate Analyis: Obtain the last 12 months of precipitation data, convert into a dataframe, and plot a bar chart.

 ```python
 # query last 12 months of prcp data